JeffersonLab/epics2kafka/README.md

 ```
 docker-compose up
 ```
+Note: Docker Compose does aggressive caching.
+If running multiple times, and you hose your containers or want to upgrade them use arguments like `--force-recreate`, `--no-cache`, or use commands like `docker compose down` and `docker compose pull`.
 ### 2. Listen to Kafka topic "hello"
 ```
 docker exec kafka kafka-console-consumer --bootstrap-server kafka:9092 --topic hello